Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Application to Profile Fitting

 For each galaxy we perform the morphological fits with \texttt{pysersic} twice: using the \texttt{hybrid} renderer and using the emulator function \radFemul~$(k,n)$. \texttt{hybrid} is the default rendering method in \texttt{pysersic} and implements the method proposed in \citet{Lang:2020} using a series of Gaussians to represent the \ser~profile.
 In \texttt{pysersic} the amplitudes of each component are derived using the method described in ~\citet{Shajib:2019}.
 Following \citet{Lang:2020}, the majority of the Gaussian components are rendered in Fourier space while three with the largest width are rendered in observed space to address the issue of aliasing.
 For each renderer we use the same input data, prior and setup, using a student-T loss function, with $\nu=3$ and simultaneously fitting a flat sky background.

 We perform inference using two methods.
 The first is stochastic variational inference (SVI)~\citep{Hoffman2013}.
 This method approximates the posterior distribution using a normalizing flow~\citep{DeCao:2020}.
 We also use a minimizer to estimate the maximum-a-posteriori (MAP) for each galaxy.
 It is generally faster but can be less accurate as it will only ever approximate the posterior.
 The next is MCMC sampling using the No U-Turn sampler implemented in \texttt{numpyro}~\citep{Hoffman:2014,Phan:2019} using 2 chains with $1,000$ warm-up and $1,000$ sampling steps.
-Before sampling we reparameterize the parameters using a multi-variate normal following ~\citet{Hoffman2019}.
+Before sampling we reparameterize the parameters using a multi-variate normal following \citet{Hoffman2019}.
 For these tests we use the default settings in \texttt{pysersic}.
-These tests are all performed on a 2023 Macbook Pro with an M2 Pro processor.
+We ensure the resulting chains all have effective sample sizes $>300$ for all parameters and $\hat{r}<1.05$ for each renderer~\citep{Vehtari2021}.
+This removes 8 galaxies.
+Of the remaining galaxies the median effective sample size is 1148 and all values of $\hat{r}$ are $\leq1.01$.
+These tests are all performed on a 2023 Macbook Pro with an M2 Pro processor utilizing the CPU.

 The results of profile fitting for three example galaxies is shown in Figure~\ref{fig:HSC_ind_gal}.
 In this figure we can directly compare the results when using the Fourier Emulator and \texttt{hybrid} rendering methods.
 In general we find very little difference; the best fit models for both appear indistinguishable by eye.
 The recovered parameters are also well matched between the two methods.
 There are some differences but these are generally smaller than the uncertainties.